What is Nitropress?

 Nitropress is given by a healthcare provider.
 Your vital signs will be watched closely while you are receiving Nitropress.

 You should not be treated with Nitropress if you are allergic to it, or if you have:

 a history of blood clot in your brain.

-Nitroprusside is injected into a vein through an infusion pump.
-You will receive this injection in a clinic or hospital setting.
+Nitropress is injected into a vein through an infusion pump.
+A healthcare provider will give you this injection in a medical setting.

-Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while you are receiving nitroprusside.
-Your blood and urine may also need to be tested during treatment.
+Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely.

 What happens if I miss a dose?